omarsayah0/AI_ORBITCV/README.md

 ## Conclusion

-This project provides a practical demonstration of how a satellite image captured through an RF and SDR workflow can be processed using classical Computer Vision techniques, covering **geometric transformations** (crop, flip, scale, rotate, affine, perspective), **filtering techniques** (Gaussian blur, median filter, bilateral filter, sharpening, Sobel and Laplacian edge detection), and **feature matching with image alignment** (SIFT keypoints, ratio-tested descriptor matching, and RANSAC-based homography warping).
+This project provides a practical demonstration of how a satellite image captured through an RF and SDR workflow can be processed using classical Computer Vision techniques, covering **geometric transformations** (crop, flip, scale, rotate, affine, perspective), **filtering techniques** (Gaussian blur, median filter, bilateral filter, sharpening, Sobel and Laplacian edge detection), and **feature matching with image alignment** using two parallel descriptor pipelines — **SIFT** (float descriptors, `NORM_L2`) and **ORB** (binary descriptors, `NORM_HAMMING`) — both running through ratio-tested KNN matching and RANSAC-based homography warping.
+Side-by-side stats make the classic SIFT-vs-ORB **accuracy-vs-speed trade-off** directly observable on real satellite imagery.

 It is a useful educational step between satellite image acquisition and more advanced image analysis.
-By combining real satellite imagery with OpenCV preprocessing — reshaping the geometry of the image, enhancing or extracting features through filtering, and aligning multiple captures via SIFT-based registration — the project creates a strong foundation for future satellite image enhancement, segmentation, multi-pass registration, or AI-based analysis.
+By combining real satellite imagery with OpenCV preprocessing — reshaping the geometry of the image, enhancing or extracting features through filtering, and aligning multiple captures via both SIFT- and ORB-based registration — the project creates a strong foundation for future satellite image enhancement, segmentation, multi-pass registration, or AI-based analysis.

 ---